Tokyo – Mt. Fuji – Hakone – Kanazawa – Takayama – Shirakawa-go – Kyoto – Nara – Osaka – Busan – Gyeongju – Seoul

 We begin the morning sightseeing at Bulguksa Temple.
 Inscribed by the UNESCO in 1995 as a World Heritage Site, the Buddhist temple, first founded in the 8th-century, features twin stone pagodas, a series of wooden staircases and a large bronze Buddha.
 We then proceed to the nearby Seokguram Grotto, which houses a towering seated Buddha and offers panoramic views of the sun rising over the Sea of Japan.

-We spend the afternoon exploring a group of royal burial mounds and the National Gyeongju Museum.
+We spend the afternoon exploring Tumuli Park, Cheonmachong, the National Gyeongju Museum and Anapji Pond.

 We travel to Seoul by express train (2 hours, 300 km) this morning.
 Capital of South Korea, Seoul is a huge metropolis where modern skyscrapers, high-tech subways and pop culture meet Buddhist temples, palaces and street markets.
 Notable attractions include futuristic Dongdaemun Design Plaza, a convention hall with curving architecture and a rooftop park; Gyeongbokgung Palace, which once had more than 7,000 rooms; and Jogyesa Temple, site of ancient locust and pine trees.

-Our sightseeing after lunch includes Gyengbokgung Palace, Myeong-dong district (fashion, market, churches) and N Seoul Tower.
+Our sightseeing after lunch includes Gyeongbokgung Palace, Myeong-dong district (fashion, market, churches) and N Seoul Tower.

 Our farewell dinner featuring famous Korean dishes is at a restaurant within walking distance of the hotel.